svpino/twitter/README.md

 * [An introduction to Bayes' Theorem](https://twitter.com/svpino/status/1438789975227699200?s=20) — The doctor tested me, and I came back positive for a disease that infects 1 of every 1,000 people.
 The test comes back positive 99% of the time if the person has the disease.
 About 2% of uninfected patients also come back positive.
 Do I have the disease?

+## Fundamentals

+* [Cheating with a data leakage](https://twitter.com/svpino/status/1425019257449025536?s=20) — Can you identify the problem with this 3-step approach?
+1. Prepare a dataset, 2.
+Split it (train, validation, and test sets), 3.
+Build a model.
+The issue is subtle, and unfortunately, many people build machine learning models this way.
+Let's talk about this.

 ## Machine learning techniques